galpHub/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0.125
 ```

 Amazing!
-The proportion of missing values is the same in both weekdays and weekends so its unlikely that the filling in proceedure biased the results! :D wow!
+The proportion of missing values is almost the same in both weekdays and weekends so its unlikely that the filling in proceedure biased the results! :D wow!